 When I was 15 I got taken from my Mum, and put in foster care.
 It was a shock.
 I remember I got woken up in the morning and I had to take my brother to my grandma’s.
 Then the next thing I knew we were in foster care.
 I’d never been away from my mum, and didn’t know about anything that was going on.
 I wasn’t allowed to see her either, only at contact centre, it was horrible.

 My foster carers were so lovely.
-They made sure they included us as part of the family, there were lovely to us, but I still wanted to go back home.
+They made sure they included us as part of the family, they were lovely to us, but I still wanted to go back home.
 I missed my Mum so much, I took myself out of foster care when I was 16 and a half, because I wanted to live back with her, but that only lasted about two weeks… then the relationship just broke down.
 So I ended up living anywhere I could, like friends’ houses, people’s sofas, my grandparents.
 None of my friends had experienced that, everyone wanted to know why I wasn’t at home, they had so many questions but at the time I wasn’t willing to answer them, I wasn’t ready.

 When I was doing my GCSEs I was sofa-surfing.
 I didn’t revise, I didn’t have time.
 All my books were at my grandma’s and I’d be staying with a friend, and trying to get into school in the morning, stuff like that, so it was difficult.
 I did quite well considering but, I know I could have done better if I had revised and had a stable place.